janeirodigital/sai-js/packages/application/README.md

   const user = application.loggedInDataOwner;

   const projects = [];
-  // agent has issued one or more source grants for (const sourceGrant of user.grantsForShapeTree(Project.shapeTree)) {
+  // agent has one or more data registrations for (const registration of user.selectRegistrations(Project.shapeTree)) {
-    // each grant maps to one data registration
-    // grant provides async iterator to Data Instances from that data registration for await (const dataInstance of sourceGrant.getDataInstanceIterator()) {
+    // registration provides async iterator of Data Instances from that data registration for await (const dataInstance of registration.dataInstances {
       // data instance will provide RDFJS DatasetCore with all the data
       // one can create app specific instances projects.push(new Project(dataInstance));